Helaman99/Politick/SRS.md

   * A person's typical political standing (left, right, center, etc.)

   * A person's total number of wins in the 'Jury' mode

+  * Total credits earned since account creation

 ## Game Modes

 Most Game Modes will be refereed by the Referee, and each game mode will have a 1v1 and a 2v2 variation.
+While playing, no person's username will be visible.
+The only aspects of a person's account that will be visible to other players will be their avatar and background.

 **Required Game Modes**: